danielrive/techinsiders2020_python/README.md

 ```

 # Destroy
-If you don't want to keep the resources created and you want to delete the stack, run:
+If you do not want to keep the resources created and you want to delete the stack, run:

 ```bash
 $ pulumi destroy